obsidiandynamics/meteor/README.md

 <img src="https://raw.githubusercontent.com/wiki/obsidiandynamics/hazelq/images/hazelq-logo.png" width="90px" alt="logo"/> HazelQ
 ===
-Message streaming over Hazelcast IMDG.
+Real-time message streaming over Hazelcast IMDG.

 [![Download](https://api.bintray.com/packages/obsidiandynamics/hazelq/hazelq-core/images/download.svg) ](https://bintray.com/obsidiandynamics/hazelq/hazelq-core/_latestVersion)
 [![Build](https://travis-ci.org/obsidiandynamics/hazelq.svg?branch=master) ](https://travis-ci.org/obsidiandynamics/hazelq#)
 [![codecov](https://codecov.io/gh/obsidiandynamics/hazelq/branch/master/graph/badge.svg)](https://codecov.io/gh/obsidiandynamics/hazelq)

 # What is HazelQ
-**TL;DR** — HazelQ is a broker-less, embeddable version of Kafka that runs in an In-Memory Data Grid.
+**TL;DR** — HazelQ is a broker-less, lightweight embeddable version of Kafka that runs in an In-Memory Data Grid.

 ## History
 HazelQ started out as a part of Blackstrom — a research project into ultra-fast transactional mesh fabric technology for distributed micro-service and event-driven architectures.
 Blackstrom originally relied on Kafka, but we longed for a more lightweight distributed ledger for testing, simulation and small-scale deployments.
 It had to have a **zero deployment footprint** (no brokers or other middleware), be reasonably performant, reliable and highly available.
 We wanted Kafka, but without the brokers.

+To that point, HazelQ wasn't designed to be a 'better Kafka', but rather an alternative streaming platform that has its own merits and may be a better fit in certain contexts.

 HazelQ showed lots of potential early in its journey, surpassing all expectations in terms of performance and scalability.
 Eventually it got broken off into a separate project, and so here we are.

 ## Fundamentals
+### Real-time message streaming
+The purpose of a real-time message streaming platform is to enable very high volume, low latency distribution of message-oriented content among distributed processes that are completely decoupled from each other.
+These process fall into one of two categories: publishers (emitters of message content) and subscribers (consumers of messages).

+Message streaming platforms are similar to traditional message queues, but generally offer stronger temporal guarantees.
+Whereas messages in an MQ tend to be arbitrarily ordered and generally independent of one another, messages in a stream tend to be strongly ordered, often chronologically or causally.
+For this reason, message streaming tends to be a better fit for implementing Event-Driven Architectures, encompassing event sourcing, eventual consistency and CQRS concepts.

 ### Streams, records and offsets
 A stream is a totally ordered sequence of records, and is fundamental to HazelQ.
 A record has an ID (64-bit integer) and a payload, which is an array of bytes.
 'Totally ordered' means that, for any given publisher, records will be written in the order they were emitted.
 If record _P_ was published before _Q_, then _P_ will precede _Q_ in the stream.
 Furthermore, they will be read in the same order by all subscribers; _P_ will always be read before _Q_.
 (Depending on the context, we may sometimes use the term _message_ to refer to a record, as messaging is the dominant use case for HazelQ.)